SeaSharpe/Design/ThreatModel.md

   **Description:**     Browser Client may be able to remotely execute code for Web Server.

-  **Justification:**   Rasor 5 should handle sanatization of all form inputs but testing should be done to verify that user inputs can never allow the user to compromize our web server.
+  **Justification:**   Rasor 5 should handle sanatization of all form inputs but testing should be done to verify that user inputs can never allow the user to compromise our web server.
   -------------------- --------------------------------------------------------------------------------------------------------------------------------------------------------------------